oneapi-src/level-zero-spec/scripts/YaML.md

 * A handle initiates the creation of a c/c++ forwarding 'struct' pointer definition in the source code
 * A handle is a special-case structure for strongly-typed handles
 * A handle requires the following scalar fields: "desc" and "name"
-* A handle may take the following optional scalar fields: "class"
+* A handle may take the following optional scalar fields: "class" and "version"

 ```yml
 type: handle